 8 Are employment agreements required or prevalent?
 If so, what provisions are common?
+Are any terms prohibited or unenforceable?

 Employment agreements are required.
-An agreement does not necessarily need to be in writing, but, according to the Labour Contract Act and the Labour Standards Act, when concluding an employment agreement, an employer must indicate the following listed matters in advance and in writing.
+An agreement does not necessarily need to be in writing (except in the circumstances described further below), but, according to the Labour Contract Act and the Labour Standards Act, when concluding an employment agreement, an employer must indicate the following listed matters in advance and in writing.
 If the following terms indicated in writing differ from the actual conditions of employment, the employee can immediately cancel the employment contract:

-- term of employment, and if the specific term is designated, the conditions for renewal; - · place of work; - job description; - working hours, overtime work, rest periods, holidays and leave, and if the employees work in two or more shifts, matters regarding change in shifts; - methods regarding determination, calculation and payment of wages (except retirement allowances and extra payments), payment date or period of wages, and matters regarding wage increase; - matters regarding termination (including resignation, retirement, dismissal or any other cause for termination).
+- term of employment, and if the specific term is designated, the conditions for renewal; - · place of work; - job description; - working hours, overtime work, rest periods, holidays and leave, and if the employees work in two or more shifts, matters regarding change in shifts; - methods regarding determination, calculation and payment of wages (except retirement allowances and extra payments), payment date or period of wages, and matters regarding wage increase; and - matters regarding termination (including resignation, retirement, dismissal or any other cause for termination).